14-year-old’s fatal overdose in Prescott Valley investigated

 PRESCOTT VALLEY, Ariz.
 (AP) - Authorities are investigating the fatal overdose of a 14-year-old girl in Prescott Valley from suspected counterfeit pills containing fentanyl.

-The Yavapai County Sheriff’s Office says Monday that two 18-year-old have been arrested on drug related charges in the investigation of the Oct.
+The Yavapai County Sheriff’s Office says Monday that two 18-year-olds have been arrested on drug related charges in the investigation of the Oct.
 20 death at a Prescott Valley home.

 Still, no one has yet been charged with providing the drugs that caused the fatal overdose.